anitha1273/javascript-ex/README.md

-this is for learning js
+this is for learning js.

+try to start work